Chushiel

-Chushiel ben Elchanan (also Ḥushiel) was president of the bet ha-midrash at Kairouan, Tunisia toward the end of the 10th century.
-He was most probably born in Italy, but his origins and travels remain obscure, and his eventual arrival in Kairwan is the subject of a well-known story.
+Ḥushiel ben Elḥanan was president of the beth midrash at Kairouan, Tunisia, toward the end of the 10th century.
+He was probably born in Italy, but his origins and travels remain obscure, and his eventual arrival in Kairwan is the subject of a well-known story.

 The Story of the Four Prisoners

-According to the Sefer Ha-Kabbalah of Abraham ibn Daud, Chushiel was one of the four scholars who were captured by Abd al-Rahman III, an Arab admiral, while voyaging from Bari to Sebaste to collect money "for the dowries of poor brides." Ḥushiel was sold as a slave in North Africa, but he and the other three rabbis were ransomed by Jewish communities in Alexandria, Cordoba, and Kairouan.
+According to the Sefer Ha-Kabbalah of Abraham ibn Daud, Ḥushiel was one of the four scholars who were captured by Abd al-Rahman III, an Arab admiral, while voyaging from Bari to Elaiussa Sebaste to collect money "for the dowries of poor brides." Ḥushiel was sold as a slave in North Africa, but Jewish communities ransomed him and the other three rabbis in Alexandria, Cordoba, and Kairouan.
 On being ransomed, Ḥushiel went to Kairouan, an ancient seat of Talmudical scholarship.
 There his Talmudical knowledge gained for him the position of president of the bet ha-midrash—probably after the death of Jacob ben Nissim.

 However, an autograph letter from Ḥushiel discovered in the Cairo Genizah, addressed to Shemariah ben Elhanan, chief rabbi of Cairo (supposed by Ibn Daud to have been captured with Ḥushiel), tends to show that Ḥushiel merely went to visit his friends in Middle Eastern countries, and was retained by the community of Kairouan.
-It may therefore be the case that the story presented by ibn Daud is an etiological myth explaining the migration of Jewish centers of learning from Babylonia to Spain and North Africa.
+It may therefore be the case that the story presented by ibn Daud is an etiological myth explaining the migration of Jewish centers of torah study from Babylonia to Spain and North Africa.

 Origins

-There is considerable difference of opinion in regard to Chushiel's nativity.
-H. Grätz, A. Harkavy, and D. Kaufmann claim that he, with the other three scholars, came from Babylonia, while S.J.
+There is considerable difference of opinion in regard to Ḥushiel's nativity.
+H. Grätz, Abraham Harkavy, and D. Kaufmann claim that he, with the other three scholars, came from Lower Mesopotamia, while S.J.
 Rapoport, I.H.
-Weiss, and Isaac Halévy give Italy as his birthplace.
-This latter opinion is confirmed by the wording of the above-mentioned letter, in which Chushiel speaks of having come from the country of the "'arelim," meaning "Christian" countries.
+Weiss, and Yitzhak Isaac Halevy Rabinowitz give Italy as his birthplace.
+This latter opinion is confirmed by the wording of the above-mentioned letter, in which Ḥushiel speaks of having come from the country of the "ʿarelim," meaning "Christian" countries.
 According to another but unreliable source, he came from Spain.
 Two of Chushiel's pupils were his son Hananeel and Nissim ben Jacob.
 According to the genizah letter, Ḥushiel seems to have had another son, named Elhanan, if "Elhanan" and "Hananeel" are not identical.